By Kris Black | Published on 9/20/2025

 3 Ranking: The Real-Time Auction System

-Every search query triggers a real-time auction among billions of pages.
-Google's algorithm evaluates 200+ signals in milliseconds, but the ranking decision comes down to three core factors.
+Every search query triggers a real-time evaluation among billions of pages.
+Google's algorithm evaluates hundreds of signals in milliseconds.
+While Google has never published exact weightings, our experience consistently shows three pillars that drive ranking decisions.

 Links from high-authority, relevant domains

-Focus on the Big 5 factors first.
-I've seen websites jump from page 3 to page 1 by optimizing just search intent match and E-E-A-T signals.
-The other 185+ factors?
-They're tiebreakers, not game-changers.
+Focus on the Tier 1 factors first.
+We've seen websites jump from page 3 to page 1 by improving search intent match and content quality.
+The supporting factors matter, but they're typically tiebreakers between pages that are already competitive on quality and relevance.

 Experience & Expertise